Arvid-L/Esolix/README.md

 # Esolix
-Collection of different esolang interpreters, implemented with Elixir
+Collection of different esolang interpreters, implemented in Elixir.